Making Mom Feel Special on Mother's Day

 It comes around each spring, when we look at the calender and see the words "mother's day".
 This sets in motion that sense of urgency.
 We rush around trying to find the perfect card, then pound the pavement in search of a gift she will love.

 In all honesty, it doesn't need to be so difficult.
 In my own experience I have learned that mothers are not concerned with the gift or card.
-Being surrounded by her children is what will make her day.
+Being surrounded by her children is what will make her day, knowing that her children are happy and that they appreciate the sacrifices she has made.
 Remember, mothers often live through their children.

 If you live nearby, take her out and treat her to a nice dinner.
 Someplace nice, where you can enjoy a relaxed conversation over your meal.
 This simple action will make any mother smile more than any gift ever could.

 If, as in my case, you live a long distance away, then the next best thing is to pick up the telephone.
 Hearing your voice and sharing a bit of conversation is something she will look forward to.
-Tell her about what is happening in your life, share the details of your own family.
+Tell her about what is happening in your life, share the details of your own family, if you have one.

 Regardless of what you choose to do for Mother's Day, it always adds a nice touch if you give her a card.
 Take a few minutes and pick out one that says what you feel, make it personal.
 You don't want to give the impression that you bought the first card you saw on the rack.